beaukinstler/rails-based-jekyll-blog-creator/blog/_posts/2017-09-21-why-this-blog.markdown

 - Jekyll
     - Its a framework for making static-paged websites.
-        - Pro: Static pages are much less at rist for attack and compromise.
+        - Pro: Static pages are much less at risk for attack and compromise.
         - Con: Becuase it's static, dynamic content isn't really the main focuse of the app.
 So, it's more suited to something like a blog, or static info site.

 [bklink]:      https://twitter.com/beaukinstler